Selling products on online platforms

 2. Using a courier service like DHL, UPS, FedEx etc. (EIN recommended)

 Air Express Courier shipments sent via DHL, FEDEX, or UPS are different.
 Customs has special regulations for them where they are allowed to clear entire mass quantities of shipments under their own name and Customs bond.
 They simply move too many parcels for Customs to be able to clear every single one.
-Therefore, they are authorized to clear shipments that are on one cargo manifest of low-risk up to values of their own discretion.
+Therefore, they are authorized to clear shipments that are on one cargo manifest of low risk up to values of their own discretion.
 They also won’t ask you to apply for a customs bond or filling an ISF.
 They provide a one-stop solution and are therefore more expensive than forwarding or logistics companies/customs brokers.

-You are the Importer of Record with your foreign address or you can subscribe to services like http://www.usamail1.com/ to get an US address (not obligatory) and apply for an EIN here (obligatory if you want to be the ultimate addressee ):https://www.irs.gov/Businesses/Small-Businesses-&-Self-Employed/How-to-Apply-for-an-EIN .
+You are the Importer of Record with your foreign address or you can subscribe to services like http://www.usamail1.com/ to get an US address (not obligatory) and apply for an EIN here (obligatory if you want to be the ultimate addressee): https://www.irs.gov/Businesses/Small-Businesses-&-Self-Employed/How-to-Apply-for-an-EIN.

 3. Using a prepping and forwarding company that acts as the ultimate addressee (NO EIN needed)

-There are several services around that receive your goods (where you act as the Importer of Record) after cleared by customs.
+There are several services around that receive your goods (where you act as the Importer of Record) after being cleared by customs.
 For example, if you send in your order by courier (DHL etc.) and then want them prepped, labeled etc. you can use prepping companies that can also act as your ultimate addressee.
 These guys are similar like the first example but usually don’t clear customs for you.
 You can act as the Importer of Record with a foreign address and will be assigned an Importer Number by customs.
-Once the prepping, labeling etc. is done these service provides will send in the order for you to Amazon.
+Once the prepping, labeling etc. is done these service providers will send in the order for you to Amazon.

 4. Using a forwarding company/customs broker and acting as the Importer of Record yourself (Amazon’s EIN needed)

-If you send items by Air or Sea the regular way (meaning no courier like DHL, UPS etc.) you will need a forwarding or also referred to as Third party logistics company (3PL) that can act as both the forwarder as well as the customs broker HOWEVER not as the ultimate consignee.
+If you send items by Air or Sea the regular way (meaning no courier like DHL, UPS etc.) you will need a forwarding or also referred to as Third-party logistics company (3PL) that can act as both the forwarder as well as the customs broker HOWEVER not as the ultimate consignee.

-In this case you will be the Importer of Record and Amazon will be the Ultimate addressee.
+In this case, you will be the Importer of Record and Amazon will be the Ultimate addressee.
 You don’t need an address or bank account in the US but you will need an EIN number of the ultimate addressee or Importer of Record.
-Like option 2, you can be the Importer of Record with your foreign address or you can subscribe to services like http://www.usamail1.com/ to get an US address (not obligatory) and apply for an EIN here (obligatory if you want to be the ultimate consignee):https://www.irs.gov/Businesses/Small-Businesses-&-Self-Employed/How-to-Apply-for-an-EIN
+Like option 2, you can be the Importer of Record with your foreign address or you can subscribe to services like http://www.usamail1.com/ to get an US address (not obligatory) and apply for an EIN here (obligatory if you want to be the ultimate consignee): https://www.irs.gov/Businesses/Small-Businesses-&-Self-Employed/How-to-Apply-for-an-EIN

 Frequently Asked Questions